Virginia, Maryland suburbs aligned with DC in COVID response

 FALLS CHURCH, Va.
 (AP) — The allure was tempting: Haircuts were to be had, as was the chance to drink a beer at an outdoor bar after governors in Maryland and Virginia agreed to loosen weekslong lockdown restrictions because of the coronavirus.
-But unlike other areas of the country that are itching to reopen, wealthy suburbs in northern Virginia and Maryland are insisting on staying shut down.
+But unlike other areas of the country that are itching to reopen, wealthy suburbs in those states are insisting on staying shut down.

 The decision follows a longstanding pattern in which the affluent areas bordering Washington, D.C., have acted more in concert with each other and the nation’s capital than with their own states.

 D.C.
 Mayor Muriel Bowser on Wednesday extended the city’s stay-at-home order until June 8, citing a continuing increase in COVID-19 cases.
-Virginia and Maryland’s Montgomery and Prince George’s counties are staying shut down for at least the next couple of weeks, citing coronavirus case numbers that are disproportionately higher than the rest of their states.
+Virginia’s northern suburbs and Maryland’s Montgomery and Prince George’s counties are staying shut down for at least the next couple of weeks, citing coronavirus case numbers that are disproportionately higher than in the rest of their states.

 Maryland Gov. Larry Hogan said Wednesday that while he is allowing a Phase One reopening for his state on Friday, he also is allowing Montgomery and Prince George’s counties to move at their own pace.